utilitywarehouse/wiresteward/README.md

 Agent can takes a config file as an argument or look for it under the default location `/etc/wiresteward/config.json`, chosen to suit the systemd service.
-The config contains details about the oidc server and the local devices that we need the agent to manage.
+The config contains details about the oauth server and the local devices that we need the agent to manage.

 An example, where the config format can be found is here: